baaron4/GW2-Elite-Insights-Parser/README.md

 -__DPSReportUserToken__: dps.report user token.

--__UploadToRaidar__: if true, the log will be uploaded to raidar (deprecated, service not available).

--__UploadToWingman__: if true, the log will be uploaded to Wingman uploadProcessed API.
+-__UploadToWingman__: if true, the log will be uploaded to Wingman via the "uploadProcessed" endpoint.

 -__WebhookURL__: Webhook URL to send an embed or simple message to.